Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Calculating leads

-Just like costs, the leads calculation is divided into paid ad leads and inbound leads.
+Just as with costs, the lead calculation is divided into paid ad leads and inbound leads.
 This will let us compute both the paid ad CPL and inbound CPL (and, of course, a blended CPL).

-To keep the units consistent, make sure your values for leads are per month, just like your costs (or whichever time period you’re using, as long as it’s consistent).
+To keep the units consistent, make sure your lead values are per month, just like your costs (or whichever time period you’re using, as long as it’s consistent).

 This is simply separated by a paid ad channel.
-We put placeholders for Facebook, Google, and LinkedIn, so feel free to add and remove channels as needed.
+We've included placeholders for Facebook, Google, and LinkedIn, so feel free to add or remove channels as needed.

 Following our theme of making this calculator customizable (so it’s more useful to you), we designed this section so you can compute your monthly leads by paid ad channel in a few different ways —just choose which method is most useful:

-(1) Input your average monthly leads directly: This is easiest if you know roughly how many leads you get per month from Facebook, Google, etc., and just want to enter it directly.
+1. Input your average monthly leads directly: This is easiest if you know roughly how many leads you get per month from Facebook, Google, etc., and just want to enter them directly.

 If you do this, the clicks per month, costs per click (CPC), and landing page conversion rate cells aren’t used—you can ignore them.